robalex/canary-tech-assessment/README.md

 Submit a zip of your completed backend and frontend solutions.
 Keep your implementation clean and simple and contact us if you have questions.
 Good luck!

 ## Rob's Notes
 The entity framework InitialCreate call above threw an error.
-I updated the call so that it will succeed.
+I updated the call so that it will succeed when called from the ProjectCanary.Data directory.

 docker-compose.yml was updated to set up pgadmin4 as well.
 This can be accessed from localhost:5050, but can be removed if not wanted.
 I needed a simple postgresql management interface.